lanl/libra/README.md

 ## Example Usage

-This example evaluates the visualization quality of isotropic turbulence dataset subjected to tensor compression with a maximum Peak Signal-to-Noise Ratio (PSNR) of 40.
+This example evaluates the visualization quality of an isotropic turbulence dataset subjected to tensor compression with a maximum Peak Signal-to-Noise Ratio (PSNR) of 40.
 The assessment focuses on how effectively the tensor compression retains the visual fidelity of the turbulence data.

 **References**\
 **Dataset**: https://klacansky.com/open-scivis-datasets/\